 Whenever a new task comes into the business, the first question you need to ask yourself is ” who is going to do this task.”

 I support the approach of bottom-up delegation.
 This means that all tasks and duties within the business are given to the lowest level of employees within the business.
-They do what they can with set and responsibility level, from there anything that they can’t do is pushed up to the person above them.
+They do what they can within their responsibility level, from there anything they can’t do is pushed up to the person above them.

 This means by the time tasks come across the owner’s desk, they are of the highest importance and value.